lambdavi/panda-control-rl/README.md

 ## Description
 The goal of this project is to handle every task in the **panda-gym** library.
 This repo can also be used as a starting point for further research without having to set-up the project from scratch.

+- The simulation is based on PyBullet physics engine wrapped in Gymnasium.

+- Environment created using: panda-gym.
+- Baselines obtained with Stablebaselines3.

 ## How to run
 First, install dependencies
 ```bash